-There are a number of precautions you can take to ensure any potential carbon monoxide leaks to do not develop.
+There are several precautions you can take to ensure any potential carbon monoxide leaks to do not develop.

 To avoid becoming a victim of the Silent Killer, we recommend the following steps:

 - Install a carbon monoxide alarm.
-Check that it is working correctly on a regular basis.
+Check that it is working correctly regularly.